Fulbright Foreign Student Program

 Frequently Asked Questions

-What would be considered an advanced level of English?
+What is considered an advanced level of English?

-First, that you are able to prove through a standardized test (such as TOEFL) that you are proficient in this language.
-You must bear in mind that Fulbright will require you to be able to fully function in a university classroom in the United States, and write academic texts and essays, among others.
+Fulbright requires you to be able to fully function in a university classroom in the United States and write academic texts and essays, among others.

-How can I prove I am in the top 15% grade-point average of my class?
+How can I prove I am in the top 15 percent grade point average of my class?

-In some cases it is possible you have a grade-point average lower than 85%, but still be the best student of your class.
-Thus, it is important that in addition to your transcript, you ask your university to issue a certificate attesting what position you rank among all students.
-For instance, among 50 students, you rank number 1.
+In some cases, it is possible you have a grade point average lower than 85 percent but are still the best student of your class.
+Thus, it is important that, in addition to your transcript, you ask your university to issue a certificate attesting to your rank relative to all students (for example, among 50 students, you rank No. 1).

 If I am granted the fellowship, can my family come with me?